bharley/skinny-blog/README.md

 ```

 Copy the `/config/config.yaml.dist` file to `/config/config.yaml` and change the
 file as necessary.
-After doing that, tell Doctrine to generate the necessary
+After doing that, tell Doctrine to generate the schema needed
-schema to run the blog:
+to run the blog:

 ```
 $ ./vendor/bin/doctrine orm:schema-tool:create
 ```

-We can have PHP server the site for us (it will set up all of the proper re-write rules):
+We can have PHP serve the site for us (it will set up all of the proper re-write rules):

 ```
 $ cd public/
 $ php -S localhost:8080
 ```

-If you want to work on the frontend, you'll want to install [Gulp] to transpile
+If you want to work on the frontend, you'll want to install [Gulp] to transpile the
-the Sass and CoffeeScript files in addition to all of the Gulp packages denoted
+Sass and CoffeeScript files.
+You will also need to install the Node packages denoted
 in the `package.json` file:

 ```